virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 # Navigating the Ocean

-It's very easy to find out there articles, blog posts, and YouTube videos telling you "the 20 libraries you need to learn in 2020!".
+It's very easy to find out articles, blog posts, and YouTube videos telling you "the 20 libraries you need to learn in 2020!".

 What?
 20 libraries?

-Come on, this is ridicolous _and_ impossible, for a beginner!
+Come on, this is ridiculous _and_ impossible, for a beginner!

 Don't even try to do that, or you will miserably get stuck, because it is impossible to learn 20 programming libraries together, even for an expert.

-Learning tools and libraries will be a thing the most of your life, if you want to study or work in the Data Science field.
+Learning tools and libraries will be a thing most of your life if you want to study or work in the Data Science field.

 **But, as a beginner**: